dicchyantgurung/dicchyantgurung/README.md

 # Hey!
 I'm Dicchyant!

-:bowtie: Welcome to my Github profile! :tada:
+Welcome to my Github profile! :bowtie:

-Data Scientist and Machine Learning engineer offering extensive background in Finance and Project Management.
+Data Scientist and Machine Learning engineer passionate about solving real-world problems! 🔎

-Experienced in Data Engineering (Python, R, SQL), Statistical Analysis (A/B testing), Machine Learning (Scikit-learn, Pandas, NumPy), and Deep Learning (Keras).
-Highly skilled in synthesizing complex information and Data Storytelling (Tableau) to engage shareholders in a productive dialogue that drives business results.
-Strong skills in team collaboration with a passion and curiosity for all things data!
+Highly skilled in synthesizing complex information to engage shareholders in a productive dialogue that drives business results.
+Strong skills in team collaboration with a passion and curiosity for all things data! 📈

 More personally, I’m very career oriented but also like to dive into new hobbies whenever I can.
-I'm pretty laid back most of the time, but also operate with a sense of urgency when needed, which has allowed me to stay calm under pressure yet achieve maximum results! 🥇

-I have a very inquisitive mind and I love researching things that interest me at the time and learning everything I can about it.
+I'm pretty laid back most of the time, but also operate with a sense of urgency when needed, which has allowed me to stay calm under pressure yet achieve maximum results!
+I have a very inquisitive mind and I love researching things that interest me at the time and learning everything I can about it. 🥇

 In my free time, I love to travel, get involved in semi-extreme sports such as cliff jumping, dirt biking, and surfing.
 I have also always been fascinated by airplanes and aim to getting a piloting license soon to fly over the weekends. 🏍️ 🏄 🛩️